rhinopotamus/rhinopotamus.github.io/_posts/2024-02-21-gpas-are-weird.md

 ## What can you do within different levels of measurement?

-The interesting thing about levels of measurement is that the properties of each level constrain the mathematical operations you can do with the values you measure:
+The interesting thing about levels of measurement is that the properties of each level constrain the mathematical operations you can do with the values you measure.
 - Within a nominal scale, you can say that two things are equal or not -- that is, you have the operations = and ≠.
 - Within an ordinal scale, you get to play with =, ≠, <, and >.
 - Within an interval scale, you can add + and - to your toolbox.